-With Plumbing Pipe Fixtures and Hold Multiple Feeders with Ease
+With Plumbing Pipe Fixtures to Easily Hold Multiple Feeders

 Mary and I built this wild bird feeding station because we enjoy feeding and watching the wild bird activity at our feeders from the front porch.